 School of Computing: The University of Wyoming’s new School of Computing brings an important, computing-focused dimension to Wyoming’s mineral strategy.
 As extraction, processing, and manufacturing become increasingly digitized, computing enables smarter exploration through AI-enhanced geospatial analytics leveraging satellite and UAV remote sensing, safer and more efficient operations using digital twins and industrial IoT, and more resilient supply chains through real-time monitoring, simulation, and optimization.
 Advanced computing also plays a vital role in environmental modeling—supporting land and water impact assessment, remediation planning, and lifecycle analysis to ensure that mineral development is not only economically viable but also ecologically responsible.
 The School of Computing is committed to developing these capabilities not only as research initiatives, but as embedded support across the full mineral value chain.
 By partnering across disciplines and industries, the School of Computing can serve as a hub for digital innovation, environmental intelligence, workforce training, and computational infrastructure, helping Wyoming translate its geological wealth into national leadership in secure, sustainable, and tech-enabled mineral development.

+College of Engineering and Physical Sciences: Department of Electrical Engineering and Computer Science has expertise in AI and robotics.
+Both technologies are critical in automating industrial processing to make them economically competitive with labor-intensive and environmentally risky technologies processes used in other countries.

+Office of Industry and Strategic Partnerships: This office strengthens and coordinates UW’s interactions and collaborations with industry.
+Currently the office is deeply engaged with minerals industry through the support and facilitation of their interactions with CEPS and SER.
+With additional resources, the office can expand its impacts both with industries and with other units on the campus.

+Computing resources at UW: Advanced Research Computing Center at UW, UW’s participation in the Argonne National Lab’s Lighthouse Program, and UW’s collaboration in operating the NCAR-Wyoming Supercomputer allows UW researchers to use high end computing resources for supporting industry needs in computing and AI applications in their functions.

 Resources needed at UW